Smith & Wesson nails what Obama did for gun sales in one sentence

 That’s when President Barack Obama moved into the White House.

-In a recent presentations to investors, Smith & Wesson management celebrate the seemingly ever growing demand for firearms.
+In its presentations to investors, Smith & Wesson management celebrate the seemingly ever-growing demand for firearms.
 One proxy for demand is the volume of background checks that get submitted to the FBI’s National Instant Criminal Background Check System, or NICS.
 As you can see in the chart above, NICS is going up.

+On Thursday, Smith & Wesson announced better-than-expected quarterly earnings, driven by a 6.2% increase in sales.

+“We are very pleased with our fiscal 2015 results, particularly our fourth quarter performance,” CEO James Debney said.
+“Looking forward, we anticipate further sales and earnings growth in fiscal 2016 as we continue to position our company for long-term success.”

 To be clear, gunmakers don’t benefit from tighter gun control.
-They benefit when there are talks of tighter gun control but those talks go nowhere.
+They benefit when there’s talks of tighter gun control but those talks go nowhere.

 Business Insider Emails & Alerts